Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Muon in

 We refer to Ref.~\citep{Bauer:2018onh,Chun:2018ibr} for detailed understanding of $U(1)_{L_{\mu}- L_{\tau}}$ model constraints.
-In the electron beam dump experiments~\citep{Riordan:1987aw,Bjorken:1988as,Bross:1989mp} and the proton beam dump experiments~\citep{DORENBOSCH1986473,LSND:1997vqj,Blumlein:2011mv}, an accelerated beam of electrons and protons respectively falls on a target material.
-Secluded photons can be produced with electron and proton as final state radiations and through the decay of mesons which are produced when energetic proton hit the target material.
+In the electron beam dump experiments~\citep{Riordan:1987aw, Bjorken:1988as, Bross:1989mp} and the proton beam dump experiments~\citep{DORENBOSCH1986473, LSND:1997vqj, Blumlein:2011mv}, an accelerated beam of electrons and protons respectively falls on a target material.
+Secluded photons can be produced with electrons and protons as final state radiations and through the decay of mesons which are produced when energetic protons hit the target material.
 As the $Z'$ interactions with electrons and quarks are loop suppressed in this model, electron and proton beam dump constraints are weaker.
-TEXONO~\citep{Deniz:2009mu} experiment measures elastic scattering of $\bar{\nu}_e$ produced at Kuo-sheng Nuclear power reactor with CsI(Tl) crystal array target.
+TEXONO~\citep{Deniz:2009mu} experiment measures the elastic scattering of $\bar{\nu}_e$ produced at Kuo-sheng Nuclear power reactor with CsI(Tl) crystal array target.
 As the incident neutrino is $\bar{\nu}_e$, TEXONO experimental constraints are diminished for the model.
-Experiments like CCFR~\citep{CCFR:1991lpl}, Charm-II \citep{Vilain:1994qy} provide constraints for the model derived from the neutrino trident process $\nu_{\mu} Z \to \nu_{\mu} \mu^{+} \mu^{-} $ .
+Experiments like CCFR~\citep{CCFR:1991lpl}, Charm-II \citep{Vilain:1994qy} provide constraints on the model derived from the neutrino trident process $\nu_{\mu} Z \to \nu_{\mu} \mu^{+} \mu^{-} $.
 Borexino~\citep{Bellini:2011rx} measures the scattering of solar neutrinos with a liquid scintillator.
-Borexino and Charm-II provide us the most stringent constraints in the region of interest, i.e. for m$_{Z'}$ range 1-200 MeV.
-Currently COHERENT experiment CE$\nu$NS measurements are preliminary and constraints remain comparatively weaker.
-In future, with increased exposure COHERENT experiment will be able to probe currently available parameter space for $(g-2)_{\mu}$.
-In addition, constraints derived from astrophysical observations and meson decays for an ultra light $Z'$ (m$_{Z'} \leq 1 $\,eV), have been studied in Ref.~\cite{Dror:2020fbh}.
+Borexino and Charm-II provide us the most stringent constraints in the region of interest, i.e. for $M_{z'}$ range 1-200 MeV.
+Currently, COHERENT experiment CE$\nu$NS measurements are preliminary and constraints remain comparatively weaker.
+In the future, with increased exposure COHERENT experiment will be able to probe the currently available parameter space for $(g-2)_{\mu}$.
+In addition, constraints derived from astrophysical observations and meson decays for an ultralight $Z^{\prime}$ ($M_{z^{\prime}} \leq 1 $\,eV), have been studied in Ref.~\cite{Dror:2020fbh}.